-52. Has your country reviewed relevant policies, legislation and institutions in the light of the Guiding Principles, and adjusted or developed policies, legislation and institutions? (decision VI/23)
+52. Has your country reviewed relevant policies, legislation and institutions in the light of the Guiding Principles, and adjusted or developed policies, legislation and institutions? (decision VI/23) a) No b) No, but review under way c) Yes, review completed and adjustment proposed (please provide details below) Х d) Yes, adjustment and development ongoing e) Yes, some adjustments and development completed (please provide details below) Further information on the review, adjustment or development of policies, legisl in light of the Guiding Principles. lation and institutions A Biosafety Enabling Project reviewed Vanuatu's legislation relating to biosafety issues.

-a) No

-b) No, but review under way

-Yes, review completed and adjustment proposed (please provide details below) х

-d) Yes, adjustment and development ongoing

-e) Yes, some adjustments and development completed (please provide details below)

-Further information on the review, adjustment or development of policies, legislation and institutions in light of the Guiding Principles.

-A Biosafety Enabling Project reviewed Vanuatu's legislation relating to biosafety issues.
 The Environment Unit has also reviewed Vanuatu's legislation relating to introduction of organisms.
 The results of both reviews have been incorporated into the Draft National Biosafety Policy.
 The Draft Biosafety Policy provides recommendations for legislative amendment relating to consideration of environmental invasiveness and application of the precautionary principle, and includes recommended measures for capacity building, cooperation and awareness raising.
 53. Is your country enhancing cooperation between various sectors in order to improve prevention, early detection, eradication and/or control of invasive alien species? (decision VI/23) a) No b) No, but potential coordination mechanisms are under consideration Х c) Yes, mechanisms are in place (please provide details below) Further comments on cooperation between various sectors.
+Over the past two years there has been significant improvement in cooperation between departments with respect to import of alien species and prevention of the introduction of potentially invasive alien

 Over the past two years there has been significant improvement in cooperation between departments with respect to import of alien species and prevention of the introduction of potentially invasive alien species.
 In the past Departments tended to follow ad hoc sectoral arrangements with respect to permitting imports of living organisms.
-Following initiatives to strengthen and build the capacity of Vanuatu Ouarantine and Inspection Services there is now acceptance of the Department's legal and coordinating role in conducting pre-import risk assessment and permitting inward movements of living organisms.
+Following initiatives to strengthen and build the capacity of Vanuatu Quarantine and Inspection Services there is now acceptance of the Department's legal and coordinating role in conducting pre-import risk assessment and permitting inward movements of living organisms.
 This role is explicitly stated in Vanuatu's Draft Biosafety Policy.